This Land Is Your Land: Confirmation of two other verses

 Voice actress and children's entertainer Debi Derryberry recorded a version for her musical album What A Way To Play in 2006.

-In 2010, Peter Yarrow and Paul Stookey, the surviving members of Peter, Paul and Mary, requested that the National Organization for Marriage stop using their recording of "This Land is Your Land" at their rallies, stating in a letter that the organization's philosophy was "directly contrary to the advocacy position" held by the group.
+In 2010, Peter Yarrow and Paul Stookey, the surviving members of Peter, Paul and Mary, requested that the National Organization for Marriage, which was at the time against legalization of same-sex marriage, stop using their recording of "This Land is Your Land" at their rallies, stating in a letter that the organization's philosophy was "directly contrary to the advocacy position" held by the group.

 In 2019, Arlo Guthrie led a version of "This Land is Your Land" at the July 4 Boston Pops concert.
 Guthrie sang the 'no trespassing' verse but substituted the first line of the 'private property' verse ('There was a big high wall there, that tried to stop me / And on the wall it said "no trespassing"'), and Queen Latifah sang the 'freedom highway' verse.
 The 'Relief Office' verse was not included.

 Arlo Guthrie tells a story in concerts on occasion, of his mother returning from a dance tour of China, and reporting around the Guthrie family dinner table that at one point in the tour she was serenaded by Chinese children singing the song.
 Arlo says Woody was incredulous: "The Chinese?
 Singing 'This land is your land, this land is my land?
 From California to the New York island?'"

 On January 20, 2021, during the presidential inauguration of Joe Biden, Jennifer Lopez performed some verses of the song as part of a medley with America the Beautiful.
 She excluded verses critical of the United States and interposed a Spanish-language translation of a portion of the Pledge of Allegiance.

+At the Memorial Day event at Arlington National Cemetery on May 26, 2025, the song was performed by members of the U.S. Navy, with President Donald Trump, Vice President JD Vance, and Secretary of Defense Pete Hegseth in attendance.